 What is a Unit Trust?

-A unit trust gives easy, cost-effective access to blue chip companies via shares, property and bonds, which are not usually available to direct investors with relatively smaller amounts to invest.
+A unit trust gives easy, cost-effective access to assets such as shares, listed property and bonds, which are not usually available to direct investors with relatively smaller amounts to invest.
 The fund manager is responsible for diversifying your investment to protect it from being too exposed to a potential fall of a single asset.

 Watch the video

 You can now transfer all or part of your tax-free investment between product providers.
-For more information on tax-free unit trusts or transfers, contact us or visit the tax-free investment page.
+For more information on tax-free unit trusts or transfers, contact us.

 When selecting a unit trust, you need to first consider your personal goals and determine where you are positioned on the risk scale.
 Ranging from conservative to aggressive, the risk scale outlines the different investor personalities to help you determine which fund is most suitable for you.